ARM-software/psa-api/doc/crypto/api/ops/pake.rst

     :definition: ((psa_pake_step_t)0x02)

     .. summary::
-        A Schnorr NIZKP public key.
+        A Schnorr NIZKP public key being sent to or received from a PAKE participant.

         .. versionadded:: 1.1